crokita/strider-android/README.md

 Requirements:
 *  Linux (tested only on Ubuntu so far)
-*  Android SDK installed in the root directory
+*  Android SDK installed.
+Recommended to add it to your PATH
 *  Ant installed for Eclipse projects
 *  Over 512 MB of memory for running the emulator and for gradle
+*  Java Runtime Environment (JRE) or Java Development Kit (JDK) in your PATH

 An Android device must be selected through the config webpage before clicking "Test"